RX-M/kubecon-eu-2019/step04/README.md

 ```

 As you can imagine, in a production setting all of the things we have created thus far would be kept in source code
-control and each change we made to the Go code of the service, the Dockerfile packaging code, or the K8s deployment code
+control.
+Each change we made to the Go code of the service, the Dockerfile packaging code, or the K8s deployment code
 would trigger a CI event and, if successful, eventually a new deployment.